 Her first endeavour was to travel to Jewish acquaintances in Germany and bring their children safely to the Netherlands.

-After Kristallnacht (The Night of Broken Glass) in 1938, she went to the Dutch-German border having heard rumours of lost children wandering about in the forest.
+After Kristallnacht (The Night of Broken Glass) in 1938, Truus heard rumours of lost children wandering about in the forest, so she set out for the Dutch-German border.

 READ MORE | The 14-year-old assassin who lured Nazis and traitors to their deaths

 There, she found a Yiddish-speaking Polish boy.
-In order to avoid being caught, she smuggled him across the border and into the Netherlands.
+She smuggled him across the border and into the Netherlands without being caught.

 How, you might ask?
 Under her skirt! 👗

-“Truus was our guardian angel.. she gave me my life.
-That’s the reason I am here,” said Philip de Groot, who was saved by Truus as a child.
+“Truus was our guardian angel… She gave me my life.
+That’s the reason I am here,” said Philip de Groot, whom Truus rescued as a child.

 In November 1938, the British government decided to provide temporary refuge for Jewish children who lived in countries under Nazi control.

-Truus was requested to go to Germany and meet with Otto Adolf Eichmann (who later played a major role in the organisation of the Holocaust).
+She was requested to go to Germany and meet Otto Adolf Eichmann.

 READ MORE | Laureen Nussbaum talks about her friend Anne Frank, the Holocaust and taking responsibility